dell/omnia/docs/Troubleshooting/FAQ.md

   **Resolution**:
     * For `omnia.yml` and `control_plane.yml` : Provide the docker username and password for the Docker Hub account in the *omnia_config.yml* file and execute the playbook.
     * For HPC cluster, during `omnia.yml execution`, a kubernetes secret 'dockerregcred' will be created in default namespace and patched to service account.
 User needs to patch this secret in their respective namespace while deploying custom applications and use the secret as imagePullSecrets in yaml file to avoid ErrImagePull.
 [Click here for more info](https://kubernetes.io/docs/tasks/configure-pod-container/pull-image-private-registry/)
-> __Note:__ If the playbook is already executed and the pods are in __ImagePullBack__ state, then run `kubeadm reset -f` in all the nodes before re-executing the playbook with the docker credentials.
+> **Note**: If the playbook is already executed and the pods are in __ImagePullBack__ state, then run `kubeadm reset -f` in all the nodes before re-executing the playbook with the docker credentials.

 ## What to do after a reboot if kubectl commands return: `The connection to the server head_node_ip:port was refused - did you specify the right host or port?`
   On the control plane or the manager node, run the following commands: